This page offers general and useful information

 information: The CPAM of

-the Haute Vienne department, in the west of France, has a
+the Haute Vienne department, in the west of France, used to have a

 useful website in English, giving full details of procedures, rates,